Home Home

 Search this site:

-The original line of the wall between Mill Lane and Swanswell gates was rather different to the finished product seen laid out in John Speed's map of 1610.
+The original line of the wall between Swanswell and Mill Lane gates was rather different to the finished product seen laid out in John Speed's map of 1610.

-However, in 1462 Prior Shotswell made complaints to the council, one of which expressed his annoyance at fish being stolen from the his pool (then known as St. Osburg's pool, now Pool Meadow).
-At the request of the Prior (and much heated debate), the wall was diverted at great expense to enclose the pool.
+However, in 1462 Prior Shotswell made several pages worth of complaints to the mayor (William Pere), among which he expressed his annoyance at fish being stolen from his pool and people washing in it.
+At the request of the Prior (and much heated debate), it was eventually agreed that the wall be diverted at great expense to enclose the pool.

 In the 1930s, while much alteration was happening around the centre of Coventry, John Bailey Shelton took the opportunity to excavate many sites, and he discovered the remains of a tower at the junction with Hales Street and what used to be the entrance to New Buildings.
 This tower would nowadays be approximately at the entrance to Sainsbury's at the bottom of Trinity Street.
 According to J. B. Shelton, this was known as "Priory Tower".
-Although possibly not part of the outer city wall, it might have been an inner tower or watch tower, possibly used as an armoury.
+Although almost certainly not part of the outer city wall, his find might have been an inner tower or watch tower, possibly used as an armoury.

 If you wish to read about this, and much more about John Bailey Shelton's numerous excavations, you may like to read his 1930s Austin's Monthly Magazine articles, the complete collection of which I have published online here with kind permission from his family.

-The heavily dotted line in the mini-map above shows the later rebuild to encompass the Prior's pool.
-This area was to become the Pool Meadow with which we are now familiar after being drained from the marsh land that it had become by the early 19th century.
+The Prior's pool was eventually to become the Pool Meadow with which we are now familiar after being drained from the marsh-land that it had become by the early 19th century.

-The beautiful view of 1809 on the left shows the land across Pool Meadow, looking southward towards the churches of St. Michael's and Holy Trinity.
+The beautiful view of 1809 on the right shows the land across Pool Meadow, looking southward towards the churches of St. Michael's and Holy Trinity.

 If you'd like to see how this view compares with today's scene, please click here to see a now and then pairing.